 Now, heading into Sunday's Game 4, down 2-1 in the series after two straight losses, each of them cemented in the late innings, the Red Sox have to find a way to put frustration aside and not dip into a 3-1 hole.
 They came back twice in Saturday's game, down 2-0 at one point, then down 4-2 at another.
 Now they'll have to come back from a stunning gut-punch of an ending.

 "I don't think you go home angry," said catcher Jarrod Saltalamacchia, who was in the thick of that game-deciding play.
 "Obviously we're mad right now, but you gotta have that ability to walk out of the clubhouse and forget about it.
 You gotta go home, you got families to go to."

-"We gotta forget about it and come back tomorrow.""Annie" in the clubhouse.
+"We gotta forget about it and come back tomorrow."

-"You have tomorrow," said left fielder Daniel Nava, whose throw home looked as if it nailed at the plate Allen Craig before the obstruction call.
+"You have tomorrow," said left fielder Daniel Nava, whose throw home would have nailed Allen Craig if not for the obstruction call.
 "You have to focus on tomorrow.
 At least we don't have a week until the next game.
 Go get 'em tomorrow, there's nothing else you can do."

 That "tomorrow" ain't going to be easy.
 There's been concern all week about the health of Sunday's Game 4 starter Clay Buchholz.
 There would have been trepidation about him without a loss like this, but after Saturday night's deflater, the Red Sox have little margin for error moving forward.